-The fact is, we know nothing about Heche’s mind state at the time of the crash.
-We know nothing about her diagnoses or her treatment or lack thereof, and how these things did or didn’t impact her ability to drive — and it must be emphasized that the vast majority of people with mental illness can and do drive safely.
-We know nothing about why she drank or used drugs, or how often she did so, or how much she took, and making assumptions about any of these risks stigmatizing whole populations of people with mental illness and addiction who have never, and will never, harm another person, whether they are behind the wheel or not.
+The fact is, we know nothing about Heche's mind state at the time of the crash.
+We know nothing about her diagnoses or her treatment or lack thereof, and how these things did or didn't impact her ability to drive — and it must be emphasized that the vast majority of people with mental illness can and do drive safely.
+We know nothing about why she drank or used drugs, or how often she did so, or how much she took.
+Making assumptions about any of these things risks stigmatizing whole populations of people with mental illness and addiction who have never, and will never, harm another person, whether they are behind the wheel or not.

 Just like those who would want Heche thrown in jail for life had she survived, assuming Heche was simply in extraordinary psychic pain and nothing could have been done to save her is a dangerously insufficient response to vast and complex problem.